Kaloghlan

-Keloğlan (Turkish: 'bald boy') is a fictional character in Turkish culture.
+Keloğlan (Turkish: 'bald boy') is a fictional character that appears in Turkic and Altai mythology, fairy tales and similar folkloric narratives.

 In folklore

 A well-known character in Turkish folklore, Keloğlan, also known as keleşoğlan, has the problem of being bald from birth.
 Despite an ugly outer appearance, he is still a clever and lucky character.
-He represents the Anatolian people who can have big dreams, who are virtuous, prudent, a little bald, a little romantic and very sporty.
+He represents the characteristics of the Anatolian people.